Justin-OwiStudent/Broad-Board/README.md

   <h3 align="center">Medi Plus</h3>

   <p align="center">
-    A react project using PHP to make a receptionist application  <br>
+    A Ecommerce website based on selling skateboards, using MongoDB as a backend service to controll all the data  <br>

    <br />